cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

-Welcome to our local coffee shop app built with React!
-This application showcases our menu and our welcoming vibe.
+Welcome to our Local Coffee Shop!

-## Features
+## About Us
-- Stylish and user-friendly interface
-- Dynamic menu display
+We serve the best coffee in town with a variety of options to satisfy your cravings.

-## Menu
+## Our Menu
 - Espresso
 - Latte
 - Cappuccino